 Back to our roots: Insights from genomes of a plant-associated fungus and its bacterial endosymbionts

-In an article published this month in the journal New Phytologist, researchers at the Boyce Thompson Institute and the National Center for Genome Resources describe the genome sequences (DNA sequences), of the fungus Diversispora epigaea (formerly known as Glomus versiforme) and its endosymbionts – beneficial bacteria that live inside its cells.
-D. epigaea is a […] Read more » -
+In an article published this month in the journal New Phytologist, researchers at the Boyce Thompson Institute and the National Center for Genome Resources describe the genome sequences (DNA sequences), […] Read more » -

 Pear genomes show evidence of independent domestication in Asia and Europe